whitlockjc/json-refs/docs/API.md

 **Kind**: static method of <code>[JsonRefs](#module_JsonRefs)</code>
 **Returns**: <code>Promise</code> - a promise that resolves a [RetrievedRefsResults](#module_JsonRefs..RetrievedRefsResults) and rejects with an
-`Error` when the input arguments fail validation or if the location argument points to an unloadable resource
+`Error` when the input arguments fail validation, when `options.subDocPath` points to an invalid location or when the location argument points to an unloadable resource

 | Param | Type | Description |
 | --- | --- | --- |